-Since I was on the most limited diet at the time (can you say Candida Cleanse along with AIP before leaving!?), I made sure to pack a bunch of healthy snacks including these Epic Bars (Bison is my favorite) and these no-sugar Dang Coconut Chips to keep my blood sugar at bay.
+Since I was on the most limited diet at the time (can you say Candida Cleanse along with Autoimmune Paleo before leaving!?), I made sure to pack a bunch of healthy snacks including these Epic Bars (Bison is my favorite) and these no-sugar Dang Coconut Chips to keep my blood sugar at bay.

 Packing your own food and snacks makes a gluten free Walt Disney World absolutely possible with zero hiccups.

 At the end of our trip, we experienced Disney Springs which is this wonderful little “Downtown Disney” area with an array of outdoor shopping including the largest Disney gift store in the U.S. (hey, I warned you!), plus a vast array of dining and street entertainment.
 It’s the perfect place to visit on your “rest day.”
 Trust me, you will want and need a rest day if you have the time.
 The best part of it all… Disney Springs is FREE!
 Yep, FREE.
 Now, you obviously have to pay for any shopping or dining, but just being out of the boisterous parks for an afternoon really helped reduce everyone’s sensory overload.